-- Customer Feedback and Service are Gold Mines For Potential Evangelists
+Customer Feedback and Service are Gold Mines For Potential Evangelists

-A study done by McKinsey and Company they found that 70% of purchase experiences are based on how your customer feels that they are being treated.
+A study done by McKinsey and Company found that 70% of purchase experiences are based on how your customer feels that they are being treated.

-- Your Brand vs. Their Brand
+Your Brand vs. Their Brand

 Brand evangelists will only become so if they feel that they are using the crème de la crème of products!

-- Social Media Is Only A Vessel, Give Them Something To Fill It
+Social Media Is Only a Vessel, Give Them Something to Fill It

 You can do this in a number of ways, the easiest way is to make yourself available in a non-intrusive fashion through social media.
 This is especially true in cases of complaints on social media.
 A study from Maritz and Evolve24 found that 83% of the customers who complained that received a reply liked or loved the fact that the company took the time to respond.